natenka/pyneng-book-en/docs/source/book/06_control_structures/1_if_else.rst

     In [12]: 50 in vlan
     Out[12]: False

-When used with dictionaries the **in** condition performs check by dictionary keys:
+When used with dictionaries, **in** condition performs check by dictionary keys:

 .. code:: python